rodlie/powerkit/docs/README.md

 # FAQ

-## Slackware-only?

-No, powerkit should work on any Linux system.
-However, powerkit is developed on/for Slackware and sees minimal testing on other systems (feedback and/or bug reports for other systems are welcome).

 ## How does an application inhibit the screen saver?

 The preferred way to inhibit the screen saver from an application is to use the *org.freedesktop.ScreenSaver* specification.
 Any application that uses *org.freedesktop.ScreenSaver* will work with powerkit.

-*Note that powerkit also includes ``SimulateUserActivity`` for backwards compatibility*.

 Popular applications that uses this feature is Mozilla Firefox, Google Chrome, VideoLAN VLC and many more.